Photos from the Hunt Museum Workshop April 2018

 Chester Beatty Library Workshop in Dublin, February 3rd 2018

 A workshop to disseminate and share resources took place in the Chester Beatty Library on the 3rd Feb.
 The five strands were explored under task headings such as “Clothing and Assumptions”, “Icons, Attention and Acceptance”, “The Ordinary and the Everyday” and Moments of Stuckness and Perplexity.
 The day was a huge success and will have an immediate impact as educations take their learnings directly back to the classroom and incorporate in to curriculum planning.

 Workshop Overview: Using philosophical enquiry tools to engage in difficult ethical and religious discussions within the classroom environment.

-Patricia Kieran (MIC, Limerick) and Aislinn O'Donnell (Maynooth University), in collaboration with the Chester Beatty Library (CBL) would like to invite you to take part in a training school as part of our ERASMUS+ Project "The Enquiring Classroom".
+Patricia Kieran (MIC, Limerick) and Aislinn O'Donnell (Maynooth University), in collaboration with the Chester Beatty Library (CBL) have organised a number of training school as part of our ERASMUS+ Project "The Enquiring Classroom".
 This is a European project, partnering with Lovisa Bergdahl of Sodertorn University, Sweden and Stephanos Cherouvis of EA, Greece.